 When to visit the Starbucks Reserve Roastery in Tokyo

-Starbucks Reserve Roastery Ticket Booking
+Starbucks Reserve Roastery QR Code Booking

 Where to pass the time in the Naka-Meguro neighborhood